 Here is a patch (for version 0.8.6) merging homonyms.
 I don’t know ruby very well and my syntax may be a little bit strange, but some ruby guru should clean these few lines easily.

 Works with git, not tested with other version control systems.

-#9 Updated by Jean-Baptiste Barth about 3 years ago
+#9 Updated by Jean-Baptiste Barth over 3 years ago

 - Status changed from New to Closed